-- How can I get more information about the on-line and on-site programs?
+- How can I get more information about the on-line program?

 - When is the deadline for applying to the programs?